KliCk5000/codename-movie-sync/docs/LEARNING.md

 In the global layout I now have a header that has the name of the app and the logo on every page.

 For Nextjs Image tags, you must use a height and width, but you can control the CSS to alter the size

+## Day 2

+Installed Prettier and learned how to debug it.